quanghuynguyenhua/quanghuynguyenhua/README.md

 }
 ```

-### Hi, I'm Huy Nguyen - Pursuing a Master of Business Analytics and AI🌱
+### Hi, I'm Huy Nguyen - currently pursuing a Master of Business Analytics and AI🌱

 - 🔭 I'm passionate about Machine Learning and Data Science, leveraging data-driven insights and advanced analytics to drive innovation and efficiency in the energy sector